-The ban on the sale of non-iodated salt is in compliance with the Food and Drugs Amendment Act (Act 523).
+The ban on the sale of non-iodized salt is in compliance with the Food and Drugs Amendment Act (Act 523).
 Any person or company found to be in violation of any provision of the Food and Drug Law 1992, PNDCL 305B will be subject to a court penalty unit (the fine is not fixed) to be determined by the law court or imprisoned for not more two years or both.
-However, enforcement of this provision is being applied to only imported iodated salts.
-Thus both iodated and non-iodated salts continue to be sold in the market.
+However, enforcement of this provision is being applied only to imported iodized salts.
+Thus both iodized and non-iodized salts continue to be sold in the market.

-The addition of melamine to dairy products including baby milk has been banned in Ghana.
-This was a result of the discovery of this product in baby foods (milk) in China.
-No milk product including baby foods will be allowed into Ghana with melamine in it.
-However the law or guideline is yet to be released.
 FDB officials carry out routine inspection and analysis of imported foods at the port of entry and at the retail level.
-FDB has the mandate to seize and destroy any product that is contaminated.
+FDB has the mandate to seize and destroy any product found to be contaminated.